Gerry Cooney: Professional career

-Cooney fought bravely after he was knocked down briefly in the second round.
-He was fined three points for repeated low blows.
-After 12 rounds, the more skillful and experienced Holmes finally wore him down.
+Cooney was knocked down briefly in the second round, and was fined three points for repeated low blows against Holmes.
+After 12 rounds, Holmes finally wore him down.
 In round 13, Cooney's trainer Victor Valle stepped into the ring, forcing the referee to stop the fight.
 Two of the three judges would have had Cooney ahead after the 12th round if it weren't for the point deductions.
 Holmes and Cooney became friends after the fight, a relationship that endured for them.
 On December 14, 1982, Cooney fought Harold Rice, the heavyweight champion of Connecticut, in a four-round bout.
 No winner was declared, so Cooney told the crowd following the bout: "This is only an exhibition.
 I'm sorry if I disappointed anybody.
 I'm trying to work myself back in shape so I can knock out Larry Holmes.
 Everything is OK.
 I felt a little rusty, but that is normal.
 It has been a while.
 I felt good in front of the people."

 After a long layoff, Cooney fought in September, 1984, beating Phillip Brown by a 4th-round knockout in Anchorage, Alaska.
 He fought once more that year and won, but personal problems kept him out of the ring.

 Although Cooney had only fought three official bouts in five years following his loss to Holmes, in 1987 he challenged former world heavyweight and world light heavyweight champion Michael Spinks in a title bout.
 Cooney appeared past his prime and Spinks, boxing carefully with constant sharp counters, knocked him out in round 5.
 Cooney's last fight was in 1990.
 He was knocked out in a match-up of power-punching veterans in two rounds by former world champion George Foreman.
 Cooney did stagger Foreman in the first round, but he was over-matched, and Foreman knocked him out two minutes into the second round.

 The losses to Holmes, Spinks, and Foreman exposed Cooney's Achilles' heel: his inability to clinch and tie up his opponent when hurt.
 In the Foreman fight, he rose from a second-round knockdown and stood in the center of the ring as Foreman delivered the coup de grâce.
+Cooney was also notorious for his poor footwork.

 Cooney compiled a professional record of 28 wins and 3 losses, with 24 knockouts.
-Not a single one of his fights ever went the distance in a 12 or 15-round match.
+None of his 10 to 15-round fights went the distance.
 He is ranked number 53 on The Ring's list of "100 Greatest Punchers of All Time".